By Belle White | Photos by LSPMedia

 Griffith Homes is a Comox-based, family-owned business that has just completed the first passive home in Comox, B.C (pictured above).
-Griffith Homes owner, Tavis Giffith, tells Spruce that the passive home approach to design results in approximately an 80 percent reduction in energy needed for heating.
+Griffith Homes owner, Tavis Griffith, tells us the passive home approach to design results in approximately an 80 percent reduction in energy needed for heating.

 “Most homes are designed with curb appeal from the street view, however, homes like this are designed around the people who live in the home.
 First from a health and comfort perspective, followed by the features to support that comfort.
 The design then evolves to include aesthetically pleasing elements, making these homes not only sustainable, but very desirable,” says Griffith.

 A great example of the aesthetically-pleasing elements of the 2217 square foot Comox home is the beautiful, sweeping staircase that appears both heavy and weightless simultaneously.
 But the stairs are a style-choice, they don’t have anything to do with energy and air flow.

 “Most of the things that make a home meet the passive house building standard are not visible,” says the architect on the project, Mark Ashby of Fold Architecture.